zeal18/transform/docs/source/transformers/own-transformations.rst

   //   v2.User(2, "Anna", List(Address("Broadway", "00321")))
   // )

-As we can see, Chimney correctly picked and used implicit ``Transformer[v1.User, v2.User]`` defined locally in transformation between list of users.
+As we can see, the Transform correctly picked and used implicit ``Transformer[v1.User, v2.User]`` defined locally in transformation between list of users.